Suboxone treatment - how can you make sure it works for you?

-No, though you will remain physically opiate-dependent, most people who initiate Suboxone therapy see a significant decline in behaviors typically associated with addiction, such as:6
+No, though you will remain physically opioid-dependent, most people who initiate Suboxone therapy see a significant decline in behaviors typically associated with addiction, such as:6

-- Reduced or eliminated physical withdrawal symptoms (on short-term opiates, you might experience a daily cycle of intoxication/withdrawal).
+- Reduced or eliminated physical withdrawal symptoms (on short-term opioids, you might experience a daily cycle of intoxication/withdrawal).

 - An end to compulsive or out of control use.

 - An end to drug seeking behaviors (this allows you the time and energy needed to start rebuilding your life).

 - Detox pains don’t help people avoid relapse.

 - Extreme withdrawal symptoms can predispose you to mental declines down the road.